kodekloudhub/amazon-elastic-kubernetes-service-course/docs/deploy.md

     cd amazon-elastic-kubernetes-service-course/eks
     ```

 1. Run the following command.
 It will check the lab/cloud environment for a few things that need to be correct for the cluster to deploy properly.
 If it tells you to restart the lab, then please do so.
+If it still tells you to restart the lab after 2 or 3 attempts, then please report in the forums.

+    * If *and only if* you are running this lab directly from a Windows PowerShell terminal, run the following

+        ```text
+        .\check-environment.ps1
+        ```

+    * **Otherwise** for everything else (KodeKloud lab terminal, CloudShell, any Linux or Mac), instead run this:

         ```bash
         source check-environment.sh
         ```

 1. Initialize Terraform